 Our Audit Committee does not permit the engagement of our auditors without pre-approval by the Audit Committee.
 The engagement of Deloitte for non-audit accounting and tax services is limited to circumstances where these services are considered integral to the audit services that Deloitte provides or where there is another compelling rationale for using Deloitte.
-All audit, audit-related and permitted non-audit services for which Deloitte was engaged for the years ended December 31, 2012 and 2013 were pre-approved by the Audit Committee in compliance with applicable SEC requirements.
+All audit, audit-related and permitted non-audit services for which Deloitte was engaged for the years ended December 31, 2013 and 2014 were preapproved by the Audit Committee in compliance with applicable SEC requirements.

-STOCKHOLDER PROPOSALS AND NOMINATIONS FOR 2015 ANNUAL MEETING
+STOCKHOLDER PROPOSALS AND NOMINATIONS FOR 2016 ANNUAL MEETING

-In order for a stockholder proposal to be included in our Proxy Statement to be issued in connection with our 2015 Annual Meeting, that proposal must be received by our Corporate Secretary no later than December 26, 2014 (which is 120 calendar days before the anniversary of the date this Proxy Statement was first mailed to stockholders).
+In order for a stockholder proposal to be included in our Proxy Statement to be issued in connection with our 2016 Annual Meeting, that proposal must be received by our Corporate Secretary no later than December 30, 2015 (which is 120 calendar days before the anniversary of the date this Proxy Statement was first mailed to stockholders).

-In addition to including a proposal in our proxy materials, eligible stockholders may wish to submit director nominations and other proposals at the 2015 Annual Meeting.
-In order for such director nominations and other proposals to be deemed timely, such director nominations and other proposals must be received by our Corporate Secretary (A) no earlier than February 5, 2015 and no later than March 7, 2015 or (B) in the event that our 2015 Annual Meeting of stockholders is held prior to May 16, 2015 or after August 14, 2015, notice by the stockholder must be so received no earlier than the 120th day prior to such Annual Meeting and no later than the close of business on the later of the 90th day prior to such Annual Meeting or the 10th day following the day on which public announcement of the date of the Annual Meeting is first made, and, in each case, must satisfy the notification, timeliness, consent and information requirements set forth in our Amended and Restated Bylaws.
+In addition to including a proposal in our proxy materials, eligible stockholders may wish to submit director nominations and other proposals at the 2016 Annual Meeting.
+In order for such director nominations and other proposals to be deemed timely, such director nominations and other proposals must be received by our Corporate Secretary (A) no earlier than February 9, 2016 and no later than March 10, 2016 or (B) in the event that our 2016 Annual Meeting of stockholders is held prior to May 19, 2016 or after August 17, 2016, notice by the stockholder must be so received no earlier than the 120th day prior to such Annual Meeting or the 10th day following the day on which public announcement of the date of the Annual Meeting is first made, and, in each case, must satisfy the notification, timeliness, consent and information requirements set forth in our Amended and Restated Bylaws.